Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Announcement of the intention to bid

-The bidding period has not started, so an official bid is not possible at this stage.
 A joint bid intention was announced by the Argentine Football Association and the Uruguayan Football Association on 29 July 2017.
 Before Uruguay and Argentina played out a goalless draw in Montevideo, Uruguay player Luis Suárez and Argentine captain Lionel Messi – who happened to be teammates at FC Barcelona – promoted the bid with commemorative shirts.

 On 31 August 2017, it was suggested Paraguay would join as a third host.
 CONMEBOL, the South American confederation, confirmed the joint three-way bid in September 2017.
 The inclusion of Paraguay as a host had previously been opposed by key Uruguayan Football Association official Wilmar Valdéz and President Tabaré Vázquez.

 On 14 February 2019, Chilean president Sebastián Piñera announced on his Twitter account that Chile will join the CONMEBOL bid and plans to co-host the 2030 FIFA World Cup.
-A formal announcement between all four presidents is expected but yet to be confirmed.

 Finally, on 7 February 2023, the 4 federations officially launched the joint bid to host the 2030 FIFA World Cup.